 Another essential thing to consider is that depending where you are from you may need specific vaccinations to re-enter the country.
 Please check with your government health department and travel advisory department to find out what you may need.

-Zika virus is a mosquito borne virus which is from the same family as Dengue Fever, Yellow Fever, West Nile & other viruses which cause various strains of encephalitis.
+Zika virus is a mosquito-borne virus which is from the same family as Dengue Fever, Yellow Fever, West Nile & other viruses which cause various strains of encephalitis.

 Brazil had its first instances of Zika in May 2015.

-For more information about Zika virus, please read our indepth article.
+For more information about Zika virus, please read our in-depth article.

 Like many diseases, the initial symptoms of Yellow Fever are general such as fever, headache, dizziness and vomiting.
 Please seek medical attention if you are exhibiting any of these symptoms.
 Yellow Fever is diagnosed via a blood test.

 It is after the first few days, is when things can become literally life or death.
-Some may have a full recovery, others unfortunately suffer from internal organ failure, resulting in death.
+Some may have a full recovery, others, unfortunately, suffer from internal organ failure, resulting in death.

-The best known of all the travellers' enemies is the mosquito.
+The best known of all the travelers' enemies is the mosquito.
 The female Anopheles mosquito is the carrier of malaria, a protozoan parasite that can infect a human being after only one bite.
 The symptoms include fevers, vomiting and sweats and as the infection grows, it depletes oxygen in the blood making the carrier increasingly sick.